unnatiiii62636/linux/Linux_Task_01_UnnatiSonawane/README.md

 * README.md

 ## Learning Outcome

 Through this task, I learned basic Linux commands, file management, terminal usage, and the importance of Linux in cybersecurity.

+Through this task, I learned basic Linux commands, file management, terminal usage, and the importance of Linux in cybersecurity.